eponsonby/ATP-Support/job-announcement-playbook/details/duties.md

 ## Optional responsibilities

-There are some optional responsibilities that when added to your job announcement should appear in the Duties section.
+List any optional responsibilities in the Duties section.

 ### Hazardous conditions warning